Alexander Saeltzer: Astor Library

-Saeltzer won the competition to build the library designed the building in Rundbogenstil style, then the prevailing style for public building in Germany.
-Funding was provided by William B. Astor, son of the library's founder, John Jacob Astor.
+Saeltzer won the competition to build the Astor Library Building and designed it in Rundbogenstil style, then the prevailing style for public building in Germany.
+Funding was provided by William B. Astor, son of the Astor Library's founder, John Jacob Astor.
 Astor funded two expansions of the building toward Astor Place by Griffith Thomas from 1856 to 1869 and Thomas Stent from 1879 to 1881.
 Both large expansions followed Saeltzer's original design making it difficult for an observer to detect that the edifice was built in three stages.

 In 1920, the Hebrew Immigrant Aid Society purchased the building.
 By 1965 it was in disuse and faced demolition.
 The Public Theater, then the New York Shakespeare Festival, persuaded the city to purchase it for use as a theater.
 It was converted for theater use by Giorgio Cavaglieri between 1967 and 1976.

 The building is a New York City Landmark, designated in 1965.
 It was one of the first buildings to be recognized as such by the newly formed Landmarks Preservation Commission of New York City, thanks to Joseph Papp's perseverance.
 In 2009, The Public began its “Going Public” campaign to raise funds for a major renovation of the historic building.
 Groundbreaking for the $35 million renovation occurred on March 9, 2010, with notables such as Liev Schreiber and Philip Seymour Hoffman in attendance.
 Plans include a renovation of Joe's Pub; the Pub went on a three-month hiatus during the summer of 2011 to allow for construction.